dklassic/APFrameworkUI/README.md

 - Rework element instantiation to use IStringLabel better
 - Setup line break better when dealing with labeled elements
 - Fix Compsite menu multi window focus issue
-- Add a better way of setting up moveable window
 - Add the ability to reorder windows within the same layout
 - Consider builder pattern
 - Restructure Menu element adder (Auto resize is maybe not needed anymore)
-- Implement CompositeMenuMono using CompositeMenu for logic reusing

 # Fonts Included